 Pentreath are a delivery partner for Pluss, who will begin to deliver the £5 million programme in early 2017 for the next three years.
 The partners are Pluss, Cornwall Neighbourhoods 4 Change, Pentreath, Cornwall Marine Network, CHAOS, Active Plus, Addaction, Lizard Pathways, Pirate FM, Cornwall Voluntary Sector and Cornwall College.

-Positive People (part of the Building Better Opportunities programme) is a new project jointly funded by the Big Lottery Fund and the European Social Fund.
+Positive People (part of the Building Better Opportunities programme) is a new project jointly funded by the Big Lottery Community Fund and the European Social Fund.

 The programme will cover the Coast to Coast LAG region of Cornwall and the Isles of Scilly.
 (Mid Cornwall)